254Freethinker/agri-tender-connect/PRODUCTION_READY.md

 This document outlines the requirements for the Kotlin/Android app to be considered production-ready.
 Update after every major milestone.

 ## Feature Parity
-- [ ] All major features/pages present in the web app are implemented in the Android app
+- [x] All major features/pages present in the web app are implemented in the Android app
-- [ ] UI/UX matches design and is mobile-optimized
+- [x] UI/UX matches design and is mobile-optimized
-- [ ] All navigation flows are tested
+- [x] All navigation flows are tested
+- [x] **NEW: Cooperative Hub** - Registration, member recruitment, group formation
+- [x] **NEW: Regulatory Alerts** - Community-driven safety warnings and compliance alerts
+- [x] **NEW: Proactive Supply Chain Intelligence** - Churn prediction, optimization, relationship health
+- [x] **NEW: Behavioral Data Collection** - Field agent reporting for predictive analytics

 ## Backend Integration
 - [ ] Supabase integration for authentication, user data, and real-time updates